 Cervical cancer is a dangerous form of cancer that impacts thousands of women each year.
-The American Cancer Society estimates that cervical cancer will kill more than 4,000 women in 2021.
-The good news is it’s also one of the most preventable forms of cancer.
-Dr. Rebecca Alicandro, OBGYN for Rochester Regional Health, discusses how women can recognize signs of cervical cancer, best prevention tips, and what they should know about the role of annual screenings and well-woman exams.
+The American Cancer Society estimates that cervical cancer will kill 4,310 women in 2023.
+The good news is that it’s also one of the most preventable forms of cancer.
+Rebecca Alicandro, MD, is an OBGYN with Rochester Regional Health, and discusses how women can recognize signs of cervical cancer, best prevention tips, and what they should know about the role of annual screenings and well-woman exams.

 Unfortunately, it’s more common for women with cervical cancer to show no signs or symptoms at all.
-However, cervical cancer may present in a pap test during a well-woman exam.
+However, cervical cancer may show up in a pap test during a well-woman exam.
 Occasionally, women with cervical cancer will have some abnormal vaginal discharge or irregular bleeding.

 The average age of diagnosis for cervical cancer is around 50, but cervical cancer can affect anyone.
 People who are most likely to get cervical cancer are those who have not had a pap test recently (within the past five years) or who otherwise do not access health care on a regular basis for various reasons.